 Prioritize Your Health #1: Take Control of Any Chronic Conditions

-If you have been diagnosed with a chronic condition, you should not be playing a game with your health.
+If you have been diagnosed with a chronic condition, don’t ignore it or think it’s a game.
 These illnesses come forward because something is out of balance in your body.
-And, as out of control as things feel with a chronic illness, you don’t want to make it worse by ignoring things you can change.
+And, as out of control as things feel with a chronic illness, you don’t want to make it worse by not taking your health seriously.
 Be proactive by researching the condition and learning all that you can about it.
+Additionally, if you have symptoms that are sudden or worsening, contact your doctor or get to an emergency facility that offers Windsor urgent care, or urgent care wherever you are based.

 Prioritize Your Health #3: Stay Informed